Wedding customs by country: Romania

-Russian customs
+Russia

 A traditional Russian wedding lasts for at least two days and some weddings last as long as a week.
 Throughout the celebration there is dancing, singing, long toasts, and food and drinks.
 The best man and maid of honor are called witnesses, "svideteli" in Russian.
 The ceremony and the ring exchange takes place on the first day of the wedding.

 Throughout the years, Russian weddings have adopted many western customs, including bridesmaids and flower girls.

 During the wedding feast any of the guests can start chanting "Gor'ko" ("bitter") which usually is immediately supported by the rest of the guests.
 In this case bride and groom should kiss each other and the kiss should last for as long as the chanting continues.
 It's customary for the bride to eat a spoonful of sour cream on your wedding day.

-Swedish customs
+Scotland

+Scotland is a popular place for young English couples to get married since, in Scotland, parents' permission is not required if both the bride and groom are old enough to be legally married (16).
+In England, it was the case that if either was 16 or 17 then the permission of parents had to be sought.
+Thus Scotland, and especially the blacksmith's at Gretna Green, became a very popular place for couples to elope to, especially those under 18 and usually living in England.
+In the year 2000, Gretna Green still hosted 17% of all weddings in Scotland.